 Manage Locations and Sub-locations

-In Viam, every robot belongs to a location.
-A location is a virtual grouping of robots that allows you to organize robots and manage access.
-Generally, a location defines a group of robots that are geographically close to each other.
+In Viam, every machine belongs to a location.
+A location is a virtual grouping of machines that allows you to organize machines and manage access.
+Generally, a location defines a group of machines that are geographically close to each other.
 If you are familiar with Google Drive, you can think of a location as similar to a folder within a shared drive.

 You can also use locations as proxies for environments such as “Production” and “Testing” or other groupings.
 Locations do not have to correspond with physical locations.

-Each robot you add to Viam belongs to a location.
+Each machine you add to Viam belongs to a location.
 Each location belongs to an organization.

 Add a location